 - Microbiology – beneficial flora, imbalanced flora, and possible pathogens such as fungi or parasites.

 - Intestinal permeability – increased permeability, or ‘leaks’ in the gut wall are associated with inflammation and a number of chronic conditions.

-- Secretory Immunoglobulin A (sIgA) – Levels of sIgA can be decreased by chronic intestinal infections (due to bacterial, yeast or parasites), food sensitivities, aging, antibiotics, medication and stress.
-Low levels have also been observed in autistic spectrum disorders.
+- Secretory Immunoglobulin A (sIgA) – Levels of sIgA can be affected by chronic intestinal infections (due to bacterial, yeast or parasites), food sensitivities, aging, antibiotics, medication and stress.

 - Intolerances – A wide range of foods, additives and environmental materials can cause intolerances.
 Exposure to these substances can contribute to a number of health issues, some obvious such as hives or bloating but some less obvious such as painful joints.
 In clinic, we avoid intolerance tests that can produce lots of false positives, instead choosing if indicated, advanced clinical tests to evaluate your immune responses to dietary proteins, chemicals, heavy metals and latent pathogens.

 - Fatty Acid balance – the levels and ratios of saturated and unsaturated fats, both of which are necessary for every cell, among many other functions.

 - Vitamin D – Some GPs will arrange for a vitamin D test via the NHS.
 However, if you would prefer to arrange your own test that you carry out at home, we have a low cost option with the benefit of a full analysis of the result which we discuss in your consultation.
 Vitamin D testing is relevant for bone and immune health, plus a range of health conditions including inflammatory bowel disease, auto-immunity and depression.